 Who sits on the Fitness to Practise Committee and how does it work?

-The Fitness to Practise Committee is made up of nurses or midwives and lay members.
-The Committee considers cases where a nurse or midwife’s fitness to practise is alleged to be impaired due to:
+The Fitness to Practise Committee is made up of registered nurses or midwives and lay members.
+The Committee considers cases where a nurse, midwife or nursing associate’s fitness to practise is alleged to be impaired due to:

 - lack of competence

 - a conviction or caution for a criminal offence

 - not having the necessary knowledge of English

 - a finding by any other health or social care regulator or licensing body that fitness to practise is impaired.